QubesOS/qubes-doc/BackupRestore.md

 Notes
 -----

--   For the technical details of the backup system, please refer to [​this thread](https://groups.google.com/d/topic/qubes-devel/TQr_QcXIVww/discussion).
+-   For the technical details of the backup system, please refer to [this thread](https://groups.google.com/d/topic/qubes-devel/TQr_QcXIVww/discussion).
--   If working with symlinks, note the issues described in [​this thread](https://groups.google.com/d/topic/qubes-users/EITd1kBHD30/discussion).
+-   If working with symlinks, note the issues described in [this thread](https://groups.google.com/d/topic/qubes-users/EITd1kBHD30/discussion).